jakelever/textasdata_bugbounty/README.md

 This GitHub repo is used to track bug reports for the materials for the Text As Data course.

+Please note that the exact scoring and rules may change during the semester (to deal with unexpected issues or types of bugs).

 ## Submission process

 - Check that your issue hasn't already been reported by searching the issues on the [Issues](https://github.com/jakelever/textasdata_bugbounty/issues) page.